- The Local Curriculum Design Toolkit

-- Enable Kāhui Ako to develop their curriculum with help from parents, iwi, employers and communities, to meet the needs of their students
+- Enable Kāhui Ako to develop their curriculum with help from students, parents, iwi, employers and communities, to meet the needs of their students

-Te Whare Wānanga
+Te Whare Wānanga (first iteration now available)

-Collaborative Inquiry Tool
+Collaborative Inquiry Tool (now available)

 This tool provides a sustainable digital system for establishing strategic focus areas, developing inquiry proposals, monitoring progress, and sharing findings.
 It helps you to notice and respond to variations in teacher practice and ākonga outcomes, including both the ‘hard spots’ and the pockets of excellence.

-Relationships for Learning Tool
+Relationships for Learning Tool (now available)

 This tool helps Kāhui Ako focus on the community relationships that can support their vision.
 It describes the key people and groups a Kāhui Ako may choose to work with to support learning.
 It is built on the recognition that children are born into a community.
 When a child learns from and with their community, they come to understand how their community works socially, politically, economically, and culturally.
 And they also learn how they can contribute to, and help shape their community.

-Coherent Pathways Tool
+Coherent Pathways Tool (in development)

 This tool will help Kāhui Ako ensure that their learners experience learning continuity as they move from early childhood through to the end of their secondary schooling.
 It guides Kāhui Ako so they develop and capture statements at key transition points and also share the capabilities they community believes are important.

-Planning Rich Opportunities for Learning Tool
+Rich Opportunities for Learning Tool (in development)

 This tool helps Kāhui Ako draw on their environment and their community relationships to design meaningful learning opportunities that build the capabilities they wish to prioritise.
 It enables Kāhui Ako to design opportunities for their learners to contribute to their communities in ways that build on and strengthen both community and learner capabilities.